-With the addition of KRAS G12C as the 9th actionable biomarker, nearly 40% of patients with NSCLC now have an actionable biomarker1,2
+With the addition of KRAS G12C as the 9th actionable biomarker, nearly 40% of patients with NSCLC have an actionable biomarker1,4,5

 *Molecular alteration prevalence can vary slightly between different datasets and studies.
 Values in graph based on approximate molecular alteration frequencies from the AACR genie version 12.0 dataset (N=19,777).
 Participating institutions include academic centers in Western countries.
 This graph only includes alterations predictive of response to an FDA-approved drug in locally advanced or metastatic NSCLC.1

 AACR, American Association for Cancer Research; ALK, anaplastic lymphoma kinase; BRAF, v-Raf murine sarcoma viral oncogene homolog B;

 EGFR, epidermal growth factor receptor; HER2, human epidermal growth factor receptor 2; KRAS, Kirsten rat sarcoma viral oncogene homolog; MET, mesenchymal epithelial transition; NSCLC, non-small cell lung cancer; NTRK, neurotrophic-tropomyosin receptor kinase; RET, rearranged during transfection; ROS1, rearrangement of the receptor tyrosine kinase 1.

-*Cysteine proteome analysis of 6,451 peptides showed sotorasib only covalently engages with Cys12 of KRASG12C.
+†Cysteine proteome analysis of 6,451 peptides showed sotorasib only covalently engages with Cys12 of KRASG12C.
 Preclinical studies in 22 cell lines and xenograft models demonstrated that sotorasib does not inhibit KRAS wild-type or non-KRAS G12C lines/tumors.6